• Skip to primary navigation

 Website: HI Alpine Hostel

-Timberwolf and Explorers at the Lake Louise Inn
+Timberwolf And Legends at the Lake Louise Inn

-Timberwolf is an Italian-style bistro offering a large selection of pasta, pizza and calzones.
+Timberwolf is an Italian-style bistro offering a large selection of pizza and pasta. $15 to $30, Open daily 5pm to 10pm

 Website: Lake Louise Inn Restaurants